TecExpo/TecX.AI/README.md

 - **Environment Variables**: Ensure API keys and secrets are stored securely.

 ## 🤝 Contribution Guidelines
+We welcome contributions!
+Please do as following
-1. Fork the repository and create a new branch.
+1. Fork the repository and create a new branch(feature).
 2. Make changes and commit with meaningful messages.
 3. Submit a pull request for review.
 4. Follow coding best practices and security guidelines.